 This was the actual packing of the boxes.
 I had initially thought that we could allocate a specific number of boxes to each person or each room in the flat; this was not possible due to the items we each had and the weight limit of the shipping company.
 Our son, 9, had next to nothing.
 Our daughter had lots of awkwardly shaped things so needed to be packed in different boxes.
 So, that theory needed revising.
 We looked at my husband’s stuff!
 Yeah, we had to rethink this.
 The number of consoles he owns, which he actually doesn’t play but wants to keep, meant we became very strategic with our packing and based on the advice of a friend, we used our clothing and bedding to fill some of the gaps and pad out heavier boxes.
 Seriously, Ahmed seems to own every computer console since the 16 bit Atari.

-We weighed.
-We ‘post-it noted’ each box.
+We weighed and ‘post-it noted’ each box.
 We found more stuff.
-We weighed again… A few boxes were slightly over the 30kg.
+We weighed again… A few boxes were slightly over the 30kg weight limit.
 We took out some stuff (hoodies, slippers, shoes) and the cycle continued until we had filled 16 boxes, which included one purpose built crate for some for the fragile items.

 The process of finding new things and weighing again continued until it was finally the day for all the boxes to be collected.
 The currier came early and we then sealed everything; he explained that we may have saved ourselves a lot of money by packing the boxes and weighing them.
 Ahmed helped and drag the boxes to the door and the currier asked if there was anything else we wanted to add to the crate. because there was more room… errrrrm, I guess the printer is coming too.